suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Show a list of stashes

-Shows you the list of stashes you've stored
+Shows you the list of stashes you've stored.

 ```shell
 git stash list